AAli107/Consyl-Engine/README.md

 Here's an important method under Engine class, which is `Engine.DestroyGameObject()`, it destroys a gameObject by inputting it's unique ID.

 Creating GameObjects with the methods used above, will return it's unique ID which is selected at random.
-You need to store it in a int variable so you w can reference the GameObject later.
+You need to store it in a int variable so you can reference the GameObject later.